 Causes of narrow complex tachycardia (NCT)

-Atrioventricular nodal reentry tachycardia (AVNRT), atrioventricular reentry tachycardia (AVRT) and ectopic atrial tachycardia are all caused by rentry (note that 20% of ectopic atrial tachycardias are caused by increased automaticity).
+Atrioventricular nodal reentry tachycardia (AVNRT), atrioventricular reentry tachycardia (AVRT) and ectopic atrial tachycardia are all caused by reentry (note that 20% of ectopic atrial tachycardias are caused by increased automaticity).
 These tachycardias arise very abruptly and have short duration.
-In most cases they self-terminate within 30 minutes.
+In most cases, they self-terminate within 30 minutes.
 All age-groups are at risk of developing these arrhythmias.

 Junctional tachycardia is rare and difficult to discern from AVNRT.